lambdaclass/concrete/ROADMAP.md

 batteries-included breadth.
 Completed foundation work lives in [CHANGELOG.md](CHANGELOG.md); the remaining ranked build order is:

-First, before more breadth: complete the **stdlib hardening pass** — foundation repair, not new surface — detailed as items H1–H5 further below (ahead of the collection-API build-out).
+0. Stdlib hardening pass H1-H5 — before all remaining breadth.
+This is foundation repair, not new surface; details live below, ahead of the collection-API build-out.
 1. MAIN_EXIT_MODEL stage 2 (`docs/MAIN_EXIT_MODEL.md`): narrow the entry
    signature to `fn main() -> u8 | Unit` (the 8-bit OS status contract in the type), migrate the differential fuzzer to self-printing wrappers, sweep the